 Google provides for over two-thirds of all online searches.
-Is your AdWords campaign optimized for all these potential customers?
-Get your paid search click-through-rate to soar above the 1% general average with insight from SHERPA’s Google AdWords certified Director of Data & Analytics.
+Is your Google Ads campaign optimized for these potential customers?
+Get your paid search click-through-rate to soar above the 1% general average with insight from SHERPA’s Google Ads certified Director of Data and Analytics.

-In my recent video “How to Optimize Your AdWords Campaign,” I touched on several ways for you to take advantage of all the neat tools that Google offers for your digital ads campaign.
-There’s a lot more to it than a two-minute video can cover, so let’s take a little more time to look at each one, and how they can be used for AdWords optimization.
+In my recent video “How to Optimize Your Google Ads Campaign,” I touched on several ways for you to take advantage of all the neat tools that Google offers for your digital ads campaign.
+There’s a lot more to it than a two-minute video can cover, so let’s take a little more time to look at each one, and how they can be used for Google Ads optimization.

 Let’s say Ricky runs a small roofing company on the north side of Atlanta.
 It’s hard for him to drive all the way down to the south side of Atlanta with his materials during rush hour, so he’d rather focus on serving the northern part of Atlanta, along with the northern suburbs.

-When he’s setting up his AdWords campaign he could go the easiest route and just tell Google to show ads in Georgia or the City of Atlanta, but any clicks from outside of the southern part of the city would not be qualified leads, even though he would still have to pay for them.
+When he’s setting up his Google Ads campaign. he could go the easiest route and just tell Google to show ads in Georgia or the City of Atlanta.
+However, any clicks from outside of the southern part of the city would not be qualified leads, even though he would still have to pay for them.

 Ricky has a couple of options.
 In his campaign settings, he can go to the Locations box and then into Advanced Search.
 There he could set up a radius around his shop that he’s willing to service.

 He could even fine-tune things a little further and select just the zip codes he’s interested in by going to the search tab, clicking on the polygon, and narrowing the geography in the Show column.

 Negative keywords are essential for only showing your ads when you want them shown.
 If you specialize in selling men’s business suits, then you might want your ad to appear when someone searches for “men’s suit,” but NOT when someone searches for “men’s bathing suit.”